I’ve become generally negative on most pure software projects. I think it’s very hard to build large value there, for a variety of reasons:

 Games are different, for a variety of reasons.
 One big reason is content: many games aren’t pure software projects, they’re really engines wrapped with levels, puzzles, art, 3d models, textures, sound effects, designs, characters, AI, story lines, scripts, music, etc.

 This makes the rules a bit different.
 Content takes real time and money to create, and it’s harder to copy (copyright law tends to apply more).
+You can enjoy the online gambling games such as prediksi togel that can bet and make money.
 However, content-centric games, like movies, can have limited re-play value.
 Which in turn leads to a franchise strategy for the biggest titles (e.g. Halo on Xbox).

 So, one question: will we see any large, content-centric, non-game software businesses?